jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 hierarchical collection of *tasks* that consume inputs and produce outputs.
 A task can be dependent on another task by consuming that task's output and tasks can be composed together in this way into *flows*.
-The set of tasks implementing a flow form a acyclic directed graph (DAG) with nodes representing fixed inputs or jobs and edges corresponding to dependencies.
+The set of tasks implementing a flow form an acyclic directed graph (DAG) with nodes representing fixed inputs or jobs and edges corresponding to dependencies.
 The structure of this graph is determined statically (ie without any dependence on runtime data).
 Execution proceeds by running tasks whose inputs are ready and letting